 Is Your Brand Sending the Right Visual Message?

-A brand is an Important foundation to any company, whether it is B2B or B2C interactions.
+A brand is an Important foundation to the inbound marketing of any company, whether it is B2B or B2C interactions.
 It should be able to catch the attention of your potential customers at first glance.
 If the colours, typography or the complimentary elements, like photos or shapes, do not have relations to your potential clients, it can create a disconnect in the conversion process.
 This raises the question:

 How do you know if your brand is sending the right visual message?

-This question is subjective to each business.
+This question is subjective to the growth strategy of each business.
 Thankfully, there are some key design fundamentals that function as guidelines to critically analyze your brand.
 Before we get into the methods of reviewing your brand, we need to understand what makes up your visual message.
 There are a number of components within your brand that your clients and leads will see.
 This includes: